 For more information, please see our webpages for Research, Publications, and Thesis titles.

-2. Become an independent researcher
+2. Becoming an independent researcher

 What kind of person do you want to grow into by joining a laboratory and working on your research?
 Everyone has different thoughts about this, including the faculty at each lab.
 Personally, I would like you to aim to grow into an "independent professional," to borrow the words of Kengo Tomida of Tohoku University.
 This applies not only to students who are aiming for a career in research, but to any student who will conduct research at our laboratory.